Cloud-Elasticity-Services/as-libcloud/docs/index.rst

   Rackspace CloudFiles
 * :doc:`Load Balancers as a Service </loadbalancer/index>` - services such as Amazon Elastic Load Balancer and GoGrid LoadBalancers
 * :doc:`DNS as a Service </dns/index>` - services such as Amazon Route 53 and Zerigo
+* :doc:`AutoScale as a Service </autoscale/index>` - services such as Amazon AutoScaling, OpenStack Autoscale (through Heat) and SoftLayer

 .. figure:: /_static/images/supported_providers.png
     :align: center